dolmades/dolmades-cli/docs/MAIN.md

 ## Introduction

 Dolmades are intended as a mean to ease packaging, installation and distribution of windows programs in Linux environments to the utmost extent.
-It is currently is a prototypical implementation done in python.
-Once it is feature-complete I want to work on an enhanced followup version based on Qt combining a remote repository service.
-The primary goal will be to create a powerful GUI to setup, maintain and run Windows software under Linux.
+The currently version is a prototype in python.

 This release focuses on basic features and GOG support.
 As of now a collection of a few command line tools represent the prototypical implementation of the underlying concepts: